emberjs/rfcs/text/0779-first-class-component-templates.md

 This entire section will also need to be substantially reworked.
 Once again, I am here summarizing the changes rather than trying to rewrite the guide in place.
 Each section represents a page to be changed; if a section is not mentioned, it needs no substantive changes—likely only switching over to using the `<template>` wrapper.

-At some point in the course of this discussion, we should call out (e.g. with a “Zoey says” block) that users should treat `<template>` the same way they treat a costly function which produces a result for the life of the whole app, and should therefore avoidng using `<template>` in function bodies rather than hoisting them, etc. This cannot be a hard and fast rule about where `<template>` definitions live, because there are plenty of ways to do it safely, and what’s more we *need* to do it in test modules.
+At some point in the course of this discussion, we should call out (e.g. with a “Zoey says” block) that users should treat `<template>` the same way they treat a costly function which produces a result for the life of the whole app, and should therefore avoiding using `<template>` in function bodies rather than hoisting them, etc. This cannot be a hard and fast rule about where `<template>` definitions live, because there are plenty of ways to do it safely, and what’s more we *need* to do it in test modules.
 The point is simply to align people’s mental model for `<template>` with *other* costly operations, since these concerns are not specific to component creation.

 ##### Introducing Components